JanTvrdik/PhpVersionSwitcher/readme.md

 2. Update `PhpDir` and `HttpServerServiceName` options in `PhpVersionSwitcher.exe.config`

-3. Make sure the selected `PhpDir` has the following structure:
+3. Make sure the chosen `PhpDir` has the following structure:

 	```
 	%phpDir%/